CSC207-UofT/course-project-time/phase0/progress_report.md

 * Store data externally (most likely in a json file)
 * Ability to save data to an ics file
 * Add a visual user interface

 ### What has worked well so far with our design

+When working on our project, we always communicate with each other to ensure that the goals for the next stage is clear for everyone and that we adhere to the design principles (i.e. SOLID and Clean Architecture).
+When implementing the classes, we strictly followed the dependency rule of the Clean Architecture by enforcing the classes to only depend on other classes of adjacent layers.
+One example is that when deciding where to temporarily store our entities (before implementing any type of long-term storage), we did not take the shortcut and store them inside the controllers; instead, we made use cases classes to store our entities.
+This can prevent dependency-related bugs to occur in the future when we make major changes to our existing code (e.g. introducing a long-term storage).

 ### What we are struggling with